Skip to content

 Role

 Dr. Douglas W.S.
 Renwick, BA Hons, MSc Econ.
-(London School of Economics), PhD (University of Sheffield), Fellow Advance HE, Chartered Fellow FCIPD, is Associate Professor of Sustainable Work in the Human Resource Management (HRM) Department at Nottingham Business School (NBS), and was previously Visiting Professor at WU, The Vienna University of Economics & Business in Austria, EU.
+(London School of Economics), PhD (University of Sheffield), Fellow Advance HE, Chartered Fellow FCIPD, is Associate Professor of Sustainable Work in the Human Resource Management (HRM) Department at Nottingham Business School (NBS).
+He is Senior Fellow at Rennes Business School, France, EU, having previously been Visiting Professor at WU Vienna in Austria, EU.
 Doug provides support to the line manager of the HRM Department by observing the teaching of HRM colleagues and in his leadership role as the academic HRM Department Research Co-ordinator (DRC).
 As DRC, Doug coordinates the individual pathways review process for over 50 academic HRM colleagues, advising and guiding them on all aspects of the research process, including: journal publications, funding applications, impact case production, doctoral supervisions and supranational policy influence.
-He represents the HRM department at the School-wide Research Innovation Committee (RIC), where he undertakes monthly HRM research reporting to the Associate Dean for Research on the Research Excellence Framework audit for 2027/28.
+He represents the HRM department at the School-wide Research Innovation Committee (RIC), where he undertakes monthly HRM research reporting to the Associate Dean for Research on the Research Excellence Framework.

-Doug has supervised over 150 Undergraduate, Masters, MBA, Executive MBA, DBA and PhD student theses to completion.
-Dr. Renwick has been a Fellow of Advance HE since 2007 and is a fully qualified teacher with over 26 years' experience.
-Doug attained a Postgraduate Certificate in Education at Distinction grade, and was nominated for the Inspirational Teacher Award at Sheffield Business School.
+Doug has supervised over 150 Undergraduate, Masters, MBA, Executive MBA, DBA and PhD student theses to completion, has been a Fellow of Advance HE since 2007 and is a fully qualified teacher with over 27 years' experience.
+Dr. Renwick attained a Postgraduate Certificate in Education at Distinction grade, and was nominated for the Inspirational Teacher Award at Sheffield Business School.
 He is module leader for the Business Research Project, which strategically seeks to identify Masters-level scholars suitable for further study at PhD and DBA level.
 Doug is a research mentor to several rising and aspiring Early Career Researchers (ECRs) in HRM and environmental sustainability.
 Doug's teaching at NBS primarily involves HRM and Management topics, and those linked to building sustainable work to both undergraduate and postgraduate audiences, including teaching on the NBS flagship Masters in Management module which is one of NTU's largest postgraduate classes.

 Research